seeekr/crudl/README.md

 },
 ```
 Note that all the descriptor attributes will be passed as props to the field component.
 This is also true for asynchronously provided attributes.

+### Custom attributes

+You can provide any number of further custom attributes which will then be passed as props to the field component.
+Note however that the following props are already passed to the field components and cannot be overwritten:
+- `dispatch`
+- `input`
+- `meta`
+- `registerFilterField`
+- `onAdd`
+- `onEdit`

 ## Permissions
 Each view may define its permissions.
 Permissions are defined on a per-action basis.
 A change view, for example, can define `get`, `save`, and `delete` actions, so it can specify corresponding `get`, `save`, and `delete` permissions like this: